Sometimes you never know the value of a moment

 I am so grateful to you all!

 It’s because of you that Ti-Jean is making history.
-Ti-Jean is the first Canadian folktale to be published in Canada’s premiere science fiction magazine On Spec, and the first ever folk tale finalist in the Aurora Awards.
-Now, it’d be awesome to make history yet again by winning the Aurora Award.
+Ti-Jean is the first Canadian folktale to be published in Canada’s premiere science fiction magazine On Spec, and the first ever folk tale to be finalist for an Aurora Award.

 Thank you my friends for your awesome support!

 MORE BLOG POSTS ON WRITING AND NEW INTERVIEWS!

 Check out my latest interviews (on the INTERIEW page) with small press publishers: Margaret Curelas at Tyche Books, Axel Howerton at Coffin Hop Press, and Patrick Swenson at Fairwood Press.
 All three have a passion to get great stories out to readers and to support authors and we thank them for that!
 In fact, I’ve read books from all three publishers, have loved them, have interviewed their authors and this is my way of thanking them.
 So, take a moment to read about them, their publishing strategies and the advice they have for anyone wishing to start a small press.

 There are new blogs posted on the FICTORIAN page: Two Great Examples of How to Lie; The One Friendship Writers Must Not Forget; Creating Tension in Mysteries; and How to Start Your Story to Hook Readers

 Every author’s dream is to get published.
 I self published the book Painted Problems under the name Ann Cooney and gained tons of insight into the publishing process and in working with an illustrator.
 Jaqueline Hudon-Verelli is a great artist and an awesome lady.
 Visit her site here and you’ll see why I love her work so much.

 I’ve been published as an editor for Shanghai Steam Anthology which received acclaim in a how-to book (see the About page for more details).